irfanalinoor/java-web-selenium-maven/README.md

-# Java WebTests Automation Project
+# Java Web-Selenium Automation Project

 ## Overview
 * This is simple project to showcase Web Test Automation in Java.